endpointmanager/wingetbridge-powershell/README.md

 ```ps
 (Start-WingetSearch -SearchByMoniker "vlc" | Get-WingetManifest).Installers | Start-WingetInstallerDownload -AcceptAgreements
 ```
-> Search the winget repository by moniker (e.g. "vlc") and download all installers provided by the manifest (of "vlc")
+> Search the winget repository by moniker "vlc" and download all installers provided in the manifest
 When using [-AcceptAgreements] you agree any licenses required to download packages.
+You can specify a target directory with [-TargetDirectory], otherwise the download will be stored in the current directory.

 ### Update-WingetBridgeCache
 Updates the cache (local database) for WingetBridge.